Randomization

-Randomization is not haphazard; instead, a random process is a sequence of random variables describing a process whose outcomes do not follow a deterministic pattern but follow an evolution described by probability distributions.
+Randomization is the process of making something random.
+Randomization is not haphazard; instead, a random process is a sequence of random variables describing a process whose outcomes do not follow a deterministic pattern, but follow an evolution described by probability distributions.
 For example, a random sample of individuals from a population refers to a sample where every individual has a known probability of being sampled.
-This would be contrasted with nonprobability sampling, where arbitrary individuals are selected.
-A runs test can be used to determine whether the occurrence of a set of measured values is random.
-Randomization is widely applied in various fields, especially in scientific research, statistical analysis, and resource allocation, to ensure fairness and validity in the outcomes.
+This would be contrasted with nonprobability sampling where arbitrary individuals are selected.